SantiagoAgdo/SantiagoAgdo/README.md

 - 👋 Hi, I’m @SantiagoAgdo
-- 👀 I’m interested in Java,Go,Angular,Python,IA
+- 👀 I’m interested in Java,Go,Angular,Python,TS
-- 🌱 I’m currently learning Python and Go
+- 🌱 I’m currently learning Cloud
 - 💞️ I’m looking to collaborate on Projects interesting
-- 📫 How to reach me agudelo.santigo@gmail.com
+- 📫 How to reach me santiago.agdor@gmail.com

 <!---
 SantiagoAgdo/SantiagoAgdo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.